tghosth/appsensor/sample-apps/DemoSetup.md

 This set of instructions should get the demo going for you.
-If you have problems, please file an issue: https://github.com/tghosth/appsensor/issues/new.